 While wolves are accused and hunted down for killing livestock, European hunters and farmers are missing the biggest issue facing them already: uncontrollable numbers of ungulates.
 Wild boar, red deer and moose (where present) are causing millions of euros damage in the agricultural and forestry sector.
+Even exotic bird from South-America are now targets in Germany.
 The news does not often report on that, in fact many governments do not publish these numbers.

 When you search for the statistics on wildlife damage, it seems nearly impossible to find reliable numbers.
 Countries like Spain, Portugal, Romania, Czech Republic, Denmark, Italy and even Germany do not publish on the damages from ungulates.
 This way it becomes very difficult for the general public to put the wildlife damage into perspective, especially in relation to the wolf.